lamberta/devkit-doc/api/math.md

 2. `angle2 {number}`
 3. Return: `{number}`

-Compute the difference between `angle1` and `angle2`, within the rangle of -PI to PI.
+Compute the difference between `angle1` and `angle2`, within the range of -PI to PI.
 The angle returned is the angle with the smallest magnitude.
 Note that `angle1` and `angle2` should be within the range -PI to PI.

 ~~~
 angle.difference(1.5,2.2) => 0.7